Shrachinag/pes_alarm_clock/README.md

   - [GLS Process to verify alarm_clock][[#GLS-Process-to-verify-alarm-clock]

- ##aclock
+ ## a_clock
- his design aims to apply the Verilog language into the development of a simple mechanism of a digital alarm clock.
+-  this design aims to apply the Verilog language into the development of a simple mechanism of a digital alarm clock.
 The block diagram for     the proposed design is shown below:
 ![image](https://github.com/Shrachinag/pes_alarm_clock/assets/119600435/d0b1b999-e0fd-41db-a91b-dc57ccb1f58d)

 ## Iverilog and yosys Installation